pregismond/creating-visualizations-using-snowflake-snowsight/README.md

 * Python 3.10.12 or higher
 * pip 24.3.1 or higher
 * A Snowflake user with `ACCOUNTADMIN` role granted.
 You can create a trial Snowflake account [here.](https://signup.snowflake.com/)
-    * Select `Enterprise` for your Snowflake edition and `Amazon Web Services` for your cloud provider.
+    * Select `Enterprise` for your Snowflake edition and `Amazon Web Services` for your cloud provider
     * Choose the region nearest you, accept the terms, and click `GET STARTED`
-    * Go to your email, and click on the activation link.
+    * Go to your email, and click on the activation link

 ## Setup